Backups - All about Backups

 Online Backups

 You have access to several backups.
-Anywhere you have the word style tool bar editor, you can click the blue backups button on the bottom right.
+Anywhere you have the drag/dropeditor or word style tool bar editor, then you can click the blue backups button on the bottom right.
 This will give you access to previous versions of the page you are working on.
 We keep the current version, the last version, and the last version of any previous day.

 File Backups